sweksha-cloud/chatbot-workshop/README.md

 ## Build your own copy

-Follow the steps in the workshop slides at <a href="https://tiny.sjsu.edu/chatbot-workshop">https://tiny.sjsu.edu/chatbot-workshop</a>
+Follow the steps in the workshop slides at [https://tiny.sjsu.edu/chatbot-workshop](https://tiny.sjsu.edu/chatbot-workshop-2025 )

 > [!CAUTION]
 > Don't commit your secrets file to your GitHub repository.
 The `.gitignore` file in this repo includes `.streamlit/secrets.toml` and `secrets.toml`.